ted-tanner/entries-backend/endpoints-guide.md

 ## Headers summary

-- AccessToken: HMAC auth token (type Access) identifying the user; required for most authenticated endpoints.
+- `x-access-token`: HMAC auth token (type Access) identifying the user; required for most authenticated endpoints.
-- RefreshToken: HMAC auth token (type Refresh) used only for refresh and logout.
+- `x-refresh-token`: HMAC auth token (type Refresh) used only for refresh and logout.
-- SignInToken: HMAC auth token (type SignIn) used to verify OTP and obtain session tokens.
+- `x-signin-token`: HMAC auth token (type SignIn) used to verify OTP and obtain session tokens.
+- `x-csrf-token`: CSRF token; required for state-changing requests when using cookie auth.
+Obtain from `GET /api/auth/csrf-token`.
+- `x-client-is-browser`: Set to `true` for browser clients to enable CORS and cookie-based auth behavior.
-- ContainerAccessToken: Ed25519-signed token proving access to a specific container key id and container id.
+- `x-container-access-token`: Ed25519-signed token proving access to a specific container key id and container id.
-- ContainerInviteSenderToken: Ed25519-signed token used by the inviter to retract an invitation.
+- `x-container-invite-sender-token`: Ed25519-signed token used by the inviter to retract an invitation.
-- ContainerAcceptToken: Ed25519-signed token used by the invitee to accept/decline an invitation.
+- `x-container-accept-token`: Ed25519-signed token used by the invitee to accept/decline an invitation.
-- Content-Type: application/protobuf for protobuf bodies.
+- `Content-Type`: application/protobuf for protobuf bodies.

 ## Error model